Funds flow to Biden and Democrats after debate, boosting cash advantage

 The campaigns close the books on September on Wednesday night.
 The reporting deadline for those totals to the Federal Election Commission is Oct.
 20, though the campaigns often publicly release the figures sooner than that.

-Reporting by Joseph Ax and Trevor Hunnicutt; Editing by Colleen Jenkins and Howard Goller
+Reporting by Joseph Ax; Additional reporting by Trevor Hunnicutt Editing by Colleen Jenkins and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.